This Garden Fresh Spinach Tomato Quiche creates a fabulous way to start the day, or to make a stunning presentation for Brunch.

 Absolutely!
 Go for it.
 If it takes a bit of stress off of you, then by all means do it!
 Using a premade crust will make this recipe go even faster.

 Absolutely!
 Sliced tomatoes of any kind will work beautifully!
 Just make sure to remove as much moisture as you can!

 Quiche can easily be frozen and reheated to enjoy later for meal prep lunches or special weekend breakfasts.

-To Freeze Leftovers: Freeze leftover slices of quiche by wrapping each slice up in foil or Press n Seal.
-I like to then place the slices in a freezer safe Ziplock bag and label.
+To Freeze Leftovers: Freeze leftover slices by wrapping them in foil or Press n Seal.
+I like to then place the slices in a freezer safe Ziploc bag and label.
 When you are ready to eat, remove from the freezer and microwave for 2- 2 ½ minutes.

 🥘 Related Recipes